Shopify/unity-buy-sdk/EXAMPLES.md

 }
 ```

-It should be noted that in the above example if you were to call `product.title()` an Exception would be thrown.
-As stated
-in the begining of this document the Unity SDK is built on top of GraphQL queries.
-When `collections` are queried using
-this helper/utility method only `id` is queried on `Product`.
-To get an idea of what fields are queried checkout `DefaultQueries.cs`.
+In this example, if you called `product.title()` then an exception would be thrown.
+Since the Unity Buy SDK is built on GraphQL queries, when `collections` are queried using this method only `id` is queried on `Product`.
+To learn which fields are queried using this method, see `DefaultQueries.cs`.

-We will discuss creating custom queries later.
+You can also make more complex requests using custom queries (see below).

-### Cart + Web Checkout
+### Cart and web checkout

-The following example will create a cart, add line items to the cart using product variants, and create
-a webcheckout link which will be opened in the Browser.
+The following example shows how to create a cart, add line items to the cart using product variants, and then create a web checkout link that will open in the player's browser.

 ```cs
 using Shopify.Unity;